RealNobser/BetterDuinoFirmwareV4/README.md

 · no Panel/Servo RC_IN support

-· some configuration commands are not supported / necessary do to cleaned command processing / storage
+· some configuration commands are not supported / necessary due to cleaned command processing / storage

 Commands
 ========